veethree/KDP/README.md

 # Configuration
 I designed this to be highly customizable from the ground up.
 You can change any of the UI colors, keyboard shortcuts & other settings in the `config.ini` file.
 Please note that at the moment the config file is a disorganized mess.
 Thats because internally, The contents of the config file a stored in a key-value pair table, And lua doesnt iterate over them in any specific order when writing it out to a file.
 I'm working on fixing that.

+# Color palettes
+KDP Can load and use color palettes from images, As long as they're at an 1x scale.
+Such as any palettes on [lospec](https://lospec.com/palette-list)